mbinjavaid/graphxform/README.md

-# GraphXForm: Graph transformer for computer-aided molecular design with application to extraction
+# GraphXForm: Graph transformer for computer-aided molecular design

-This is the repository for the paper **[GraphXForm: Graph transformer for computer-aided molecular design with application to extraction](https://arxiv.org/abs/2411.01667v1)**.
+This is the repository for **a major revision** of the paper **[GraphXForm: Graph transformer for computer-aided molecular design with application to extraction](https://arxiv.org/abs/2411.01667v1)**.
+(Currently under review)

 ## Preliminary note on structure